nest-excalibur/data-base/README.md

 }
 ```

-If you want use async config, for example using `ConfigService`:
+If you want use an asynchronous configuration, for example, the following code shows how to use the `forRootAsync`
+through by using `ConfigService`:

 ```typescript